maieutic-nlp/Data-Science-meets-Political-Science/_projects/2_project.md

 Professor Giovanna Maria Dora Dore will be talking about Data Science from a Social Sciences perspective and her work with [The Cassandra Project](https://cassandra.cs.jhu.edu/).

-Please read {% cite lazer2020computational %}, , and before class.
+Please read {% cite lazer2020computational %}, {% cite giovanna2022 %}, and {% cite edelmann2020computational %} before class.

 This class and reading are one of your four mandatory reflections - due before class next week.